Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 1. Verify the connection

 The first way to make your microphone work in Windows 11 is by checking its connection.
-If it happens to use an external device, but you’re not able to access it on apps it could be due to loose connections.
+If it happens to use an external device, but you’re unable to access it on apps, it could be due to loose connections.

 You should reconnect the microphone and verify if it works.
 If it doesn’t, connect the microphone to another device and check it again.

-In case your microphone is still not working, it’s probably faulty, and you need to either repair or replace it.
+If your microphone is still not working, it’s probably faulty, and you need to repair or replace it.

 If it works on another PC, the problem is related to your device.
 In this situation, check out the other solutions.